alemontn/ksu-beyond1/README.md

 ## ⚠️ Warning

+1) I DON'T RECOMMEND USING THIS PERSONALLY.
+   SELINUX IS SET TO PERMISSIVE, MEANING THE DEVICE
+   IS MADE LESS SECURE.
+USE AT YOUR OWN RISK.

-The max version for KSU for non-GKI kernels (the S10's) is 0.9.5, which is out-of-date.
+2. The max version for KSU for non-GKI kernels (the S10's) is 0.9.5, which is out-of-date.
 Please do not bug the creator of KSU or any other KSU contributors/devs with bugs asking why X, Y & Z don't work.

 ## Compatibility